mtpontes/microservices-store/README.md

 > - Endpoints with the prefix "Admin" require you to be logged in as a user with ADMIN or EMPLOYEE permission
 > - Endpoints with the prefix "Client" only work with users with CLIENT permission
 > - Endpoints with "Internal" prefix do not accept external calls
-> - The Accounts service is responsible for always creating a default administrator user, using the ADMINUSERNAME and ADMINPASSWORD environment variables
+> - The Accounts service is responsible for always creating a default administrator user, using the ADMIN_USERNAME and ADMIN_PASSWORD environment variables

 ### Swagger UI